 A patient can prevent the need for revision rhinoplasty and avoid incurring extra costs because of it.

-The key is to have open communication with your surgeon, even before the surgery.
+The key is to have open communication with your surgeon at Dr Alan Evans clinic in Miranda, NSW, even before the surgery.
 It is important for you to convey your idea to the surgeon well, and make sure they understand the goal you have and what kind of result you want to achieve after the surgery.
 Most of the time, revision rhinoplasty occurs because there was a misunderstanding between the doctor and patient as to the desired result they want to achieve.
 Talk to your doctor, this will lessen the chances of you needing a revision rhinoplasty procedure.